leothorp/loggle/README.md

 - useful (overrideable) defaults, no config required.
 - < 2kb minified + gzipped. no external dependencies.
-- `sink` options for easily sending log output to different destinations. specify a POST endpoint url or arbitrary JS function to receive the log output.
+- `sink` options for sending log output to different destinations.
+Specify a POST endpoint URL or arbitrary JS function to receive the log output.
+- typical log level options (debug, info, error, etc.) with configurable message prefixes and colors.
 - `aggregateTabs` option to combine log output from multiple tabs open to the same page.
-- typical logging level options, with configurable message prefixes and colors
-- include arbitrary metadata/tags with output
+- include arbitrary metadata for a given logger's output.
-- share/extend configuration across multiple logger instances via `createSublogger`
+- share and extend configuration across multiple logger instances via `createSublogger`

 ### Installation